Gavin Bazunu: Man City's teenage goalkeeper out to stall Ronaldo's record bid

 Editors' Picks

-It seems unlikely that an 18-year-old would be the player tasked with keeping a clean sheet against Ronaldo, but Bazunu's rise inside and outside of Ireland has been meteoric, and there is a lot of faith that he can stop Ronaldo scoring a record-breaking 110th international goal.
+It seems unlikely that a 19-year-old would be the player tasked with keeping a clean sheet against Ronaldo, but Bazunu's rise inside and outside of Ireland has been meteoric, and there is a lot of faith that he can stop Ronaldo scoring a record-breaking 110th international goal.

 The Manchester City starlet is spending the current season on loan at Portsmouth, and kept three clean sheets in his first three games for the Fratton Park outfit, meaning he is in excellent form heading into the international break.